 This is the only life I can offer you, the only friendship I can adequate to my need to share.

 I’ve tried to theorize what I felt, looking at myself in the mirror, but can’t; the modes fall through, I forget every page.
-I’ve tried to meditate on the “purposeless purpose” of the insufferable events to which these sentences bear witness.
+I’ve tried to meditate on the “purposeless purpose” of the insufferable events to which these sentences witness bear.
 (The experience of their invalidity overwhelms.)
-But to indulge our first impulse (to drop it, to erase everything) is to lose sight of the real impetus behind being-with-other-beings, which is to be patient.
+But to indulge our first impulse—to drop it, to erase everything—is to lose sight of the real impetus behind being-with-other-beings, which is patience.
 And so the self-narrative continues…

 The dread of my free days ending pervaded by everything I cried and coughed up.
 My death was the one “reality” I had to face up to on my own, though it was found nowhere.
 Writing it out was the only solution to the loneliness it bred.
 It was my first impulse and always failed me.
 But the only way to show the fallacy of time, to expose the farce of my self’s dying, was to require an ever increasing amount of interventions (time, sentences).
 The spilling out of time after time was how I chose to dispel of it, to go to the infinite lengths it took to pour it out.
 The greatest inspirations could not but help come out of it, even as they got lost along their way.
 Being-lost was all there was for us, at the limit of space itself.

-Paradox of our temporal part: it’s sequenced and situated at the center of a moment that’s every-moment-at-once, took me forever to count them all out, stricken to live independently each of my seconds.
-Our sadnesses bled together where we were glad for them; but these moments always seemed belated: I could never say completely what I felt.
-But although everything we said was deadly inaccurate, we were accompanied by this excited feeling: that our statements made us true in their process.
+Paradox of our temporal part: it’s sequenced and situated at the center of a moment that’s every-moment-at-once; took me forever to count them all out, stricken to live independently each of my seconds.
+Our sadnesses bled together where we were glad for them, but these moments always seemed belated: I could never say completely what I felt.
+Yet although everything we said was deadly inaccurate, we were accompanied by this excited feeling: that our statements made us true in their process.

 And so I said that my love for you balances my wish to grant you death: they are two sides of your own desire to be yourself.
 A reflection of this desire to love and to die that you seem to harbor within yourself, an affect that comes to you from the “outside,” effect of just-being-there.
 Writing (experience) calls us to the “practice of the outside” (Spicer).
 Being calls itself outside its proper (Derrida).
 But it expresses this pull-out only as it happens.
 Better than affirmation and rejection, better than worrying pettily over words and their uses.